DAAK543/azure-database-migration571/README.md

-In conclusion, this project demonstrated a hands-on experience in Azure data migration and the application of Microsoft cloud.
+In conclusion, this project demonstrated a hands-on experience in Azure database migration and the application of Microsoft cloud.